Vitamin D's effect on Covid-19 maybe be exaggerated. Here's what we know - Local News 8

 But vitamin D does much more than protect bone and muscle development.
 It helps brain nerve cells carry messages, and helps the immune system fight off invading bacteria and viruses.

-Studies have shown that vitamin D deficiency impairs the immune system, and some studies found that vitamin D supplements may reduce the risk of respiratory virus infections.
+Studies have shown that vitamin D deficiency impairs the immune system, and some older studies found that vitamin D supplements may reduce the risk of respiratory virus infections and immune system overreaction.

+Former CDC Director Dr. Tom Friedan pointed to some of those studies in an op-ed he wrote for Fox News, suggesting that additional supplement might be good for the vulnerable in society, such as the elderly and those with chronic conditions.

+“There are many crackpot claims about miracle cures floating around, but the science supports the possibility — although not the proof — that Vitamin D may strengthen the immune system, particularly of people whose Vitamin D levels are low,” Friedan wrote.

 “As a key micronutrient, vitamin D should be given particular focus — not as a ‘magic bullet’ to beat Covid-19, as the scientific evidence base is severely lacking at this time — but rather as part of a healthy lifestyle strategy to ensure that populations are nutritionally in the best possible place.”